Last updated on April 15, 2026

 OK, so how do we look at this same deck in Arena then?
 You have to add up the wildcards, which Goldfish also conveniently does for us.
 It requires the following wildcards:

-Most regular Standard players seem to have little problem getting enough commons and uncommons for their decks.
-But the real problem here is 6 mythics and 33 rares, which is a significant number.
+Most regular Standard players have little problem getting enough commons and uncommons for their decks.
+But the real problem here are the 6 mythics and 33 rares, which is a significant number.

-According to analysis like this, it looks like you might need to open around $150 worth of packs (if you buy gems in bulk) to get that many wildcards.
-So it's potentially quite a bit cheaper to build the deck on MTGA, just be aware that this math is very approximate and depends on how you buy gems, what you open and when, and what play modes you play.
+So it's potentially quite a bit cheaper to build the deck on MTGA, just be aware that this math is very approximate and depends on how you buy gems, what you open and when, and which play modes you choose.

-Of course, in either platform, if you draft to build your collection, you can reduce this cost significantly.
+If you draft on Arena or MTGO to build your collection, you can reduce this cost significantly.

 Aesthetics and Graphics